VoxelStorm-Ltd/golfxtrm/bin/Release/GolfXTRM/readme.txt

     hold right mouse button to move arms and head, hold both mouse buttons at the same time to move just your head.
     B to drop an extra ball
+    O and P to switch between filled and wireframe rendering

 Commandline options:
     -skipintro        disable the splash screen and intro music